-Ideal for students in grades third- fifth, these free resources provide educators with an opportunity to explore ornithology in the classroom and in their school yard.
+These free resources provide educators with an opportunity to explore nature and science in the classroom and in their school yard.

 Build bird identification skills with students by downloading a copy of your free 3-5 lesson.
 Learn about color patterns and field marks then take your students outdoors to put their new knowledge to the test.